 1. Start by obtaining thorough lab testing and a complete thyroid panel.
 Ninety percent of those diagnosed with hypothyroidism actually have Hashimoto’s autoimmunity.

-2. Many individuals with thyroid disorders tend to also have digestive problems or gut dysfunction and are completely unaware of it.
+2. Many individuals with thyroid disorders tend to also have digestive problems or gut dysfunction and they’re completely unaware of it.
 Poor gut health will suppress thyroid function and can trigger Hashimoto’s disease.
 Reduced gut immunity is a very common problem in those presenting with any thyroid imbalance.
-Low thyroid function can lead to leaky gut and inflammation in the gut.
+Low thyroid function can trigger leaky gut and inflammation in the gut and vice versa.
 A healthy functioning gut is always a factor for optimal thyroid function and should be of utmost importance not only for thyroid function, but overall health.

-3. Look at the adrenals.
-Adrenal function must always be factored in with thyroid disorders.
-A sluggish thyroid often begins with imbalanced stress hormones and tapped and zapped adrenals, which happens when we’re under chronic stress, eat too much sugar and a diet high in processed carbs, toxic chemicals and conventionally-raised meats, drink too much alcohol, exercise excessively, don’t get enough sleep, skimp on rest, recovery and relaxation, and when we congested and overloaded with toxins from the environment, the food we eat and the water we drink.
+3. Adrenal function must always be factored in with thyroid disorders.
+A sluggish thyroid often begins with imbalanced stress hormones and tapped and zapped adrenals, which happens when we’re chronically stressed, eat too much sugar and a diet high in processed carbs, toxic chemicals and conventionally-raised meats, drink too much alcohol, exercise excessively, don’t get enough sleep, skimp on rest, recovery and relaxation, and when we’re congested and overloaded with toxins from the environment, the food we eat and the water we drink.

 4. Identify your stressors, your perception and how you react to stressful incidents that inevitably occur in all of our lives.
-Consistently practice a form a relaxation you enjoy to trigger the relaxation response.
+Consistently practice a form a relaxation you enjoy to trigger the relaxation response and parasympathetic (calming) branch of the nervous system.
 Remember, hormones don’t act independently.
 An out of control stress response causes an increase in cortisol and a decrease in the conversion of T4 to T3.

 5. The hormone system responds to emotions.
 In mind/body medicine, the thyroid is often associated with personal will, self-expression, felling hopeless, resentment and internalized anger.
 Practice communicating clearly, expressing yourself, journaling and dealing with deeper emotions.